ayushpradhan18/ayushpradhan18/README.md

 - 💬 Ask me about AI
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ayush-pradhan-845a19194/)
 - 😄 Pronouns: Data Knows Better
-- ⚡ Fun fact: Age Of Machines is near!!!
+- ⚡ Fun fact: Age Of Machines is near !!!